yzidani24/CS_Hash-code_M1DS/README.md

 Given a number of services, a number of binaries, and a set of features to implement, decide how engineers should schedule their work to deliver features that would delight the users as much as possible.
+So we started firstly by defining the architecture of the problem.

 ## Task